-Appendix 1 - Preferred Policy Option 13 Adapting to Climate Change and Sustainable Construction
+Preferred Policy Option 12-3 Adapting to Climate Change and Sustainable Construction

-(1) All major developments are required to submit a Sustainability Statement demonstrating how sustainable design and construction methods have been used, and measures to enable the development to mitigate and adapt to climate change over its lifetime.
+(1) All major developments are required to submit a Sustainability Statement demonstrating how sustainable design and construction methods have been used, including adaptation strategy and outlining measures to enable the development to mitigate and adapt to climate change over its lifetime.

-Adapting to Climate Change
+Mitigating and Adapting to Climate Change

-- (2) To help manage the impacts of climate change, new development should build in greater resilience to climate change and extreme weather events through careful design of buildings, public realm, and infrastructure and ecological services, sites and buildings including where appropriate: - a) Managing flood risk and promoting sustainable drainage systems and their maintenance; - b) Promoting and enhancing the Green Infrastructure network across the District and integrating this as part of the design process; - c) Protecting the natural environment, and conserving and enhancing biodiversity; - d) Considering the layout of new development, building orientation, shading, construction materials and ventilation systems to address sunlight and daylight, passive solar gain and reduce risks of overheating and reliance on air conditioning systems. - (3) All major developments (10 dwellings or more, or greater than 0.5ha) are required to submit an Adaptation Strategy with clear design drawings to demonstrate: - (a) risk assessment of climate change impacts to the proposed development and the surrounding context; - (b) a masterplan indicating where protective and adaptive measures are to be taken, for example through layout, massing, public realm, green and blue infrastructure; - (c) more detailed information at the building design level, for example massing, facades, materials, finishes, ground floor uses and design, minimising single aspect dwellings; - (d) building services measures (a reliance on powered cooling without appropriate design measures will not generally be acceptable).
+(2) To help manage and mitigate the impacts of climate change, new development should build in greater resilience to climate change and extreme weather events through careful design of buildings, public realm, infrastructure and ecological services, sites and buildings including where appropriate:

+a) Managing flood risk and promoting sustainable drainage systems and their maintenance;

+b) Promoting and enhancing the Green Infrastructure network across the District and integrating this as part of the design process;

+c) Protecting the natural environment, and conserving and enhancing biodiversity;

+d) Considering the layout of new development, building orientation, shading, construction materials and ventilation systems to address sunlight and daylight, passive solar gain and reduce risks of overheating and reliance on air conditioning systems.

+- e) Minimising energy demand through high standards of energy efficiency, and maximising on-site generation of renewable energy (see Preferred Policy Option 13 Carbon Dioxide Emissions and On-site Renewable Energy); and - f) Minimising embodied carbon and making efficient use of natural resources.

+(3) All major development is required to submit an Adaptation Strategy with clear design drawings to demonstrate:

+(a) risk assessment of climate change impacts to the proposed development and the surrounding context;

+(b) a masterplan indicating where protective and adaptive measures are to be taken, for example through layout, massing, public realm, green and blue infrastructure;

+(c) more detailed information at the building design level, for example massing, facades, materials, finishes, ground floor uses and design, minimising single aspect dwellings;

+(d) building services measures (a reliance on powered cooling without appropriate design measures will not generally be acceptable).